Understanding urban raptor populations

 Urban development is increasing across the globe and poses a major threat to biodiversity, which is often relatively depauperate in human-modified landscapes.
 In fact, next to climate change, the United Nations consider urbanisation the biggest environmental challenge to maintain biodiversity of our time.
 More people live in urban than in rural areas globally, and the trend towards urbanisation is faster in Africa and Asia than in any other regions of the world.

 - Together with Assoc.
-Prof. Caroline Isaksson, we received funding for a three-year joint South Africa-Sweden Research Collaboration focusing on urban avian ecology from the NRF and STINT.
+Prof. Caroline Isaksson, we continued the three-year joint South Africa-Sweden Research Collaboration focusing on urban avian ecology, funded by the NRF and STINT.
+The mid-term workshop was held in De Hoop Nature Reserve in October 2018 where we worked on a review paper within the joint research team and advised joint students on their research projects.

 Impact of the project